 One way to save on those electric bills is to use a cash back credit card to pay them.
 Most credit cards allow members to set up automatic bill payment, so not only will bills always be paid on time, card holders will get cash back for charging bills to their accounts.
 Another way to pay utility bills with a credit card is to sign up with a service like ChargeSmart, an online platform which allows customers to set up automatic credit card payments to utility companies.

 Which credit card is best to use?
-The Citi Dividend Card gives new card holders $150 cash back when they make just $500 in purchases during the first three months after opening an account, along with a zero-percent APR on purchases for a year.
+The Citi Dividend Card (offer expired) gives new card holders $150 cash back when they make just $500 in purchases during the first three months after opening an account, along with a zero-percent APR on purchases for a year.
 Card holders earn one percent back on all purchases, with five percent back each on categories that rotate every quarter.
 Through the end of June, Citi Dividend is giving five percent cash back at Home Depot.

 Saving Energy, Saving Money